toni-kolehmainen/Affective-Computing/preprocessing/README_PREPROCESS.md

 We use the following default setting but you may change them as needed.

+1. Update the paths in the config.py file.
+Most important for MELD are:

+MELD_DATASET_PATH: The path to the folder "MELD.Raw".
+EMOTIONCLIP_MODEL_PATH: The path to where EmotionClip is.
+Assumed to be "./emotionclip_latest.pt" in project root directory.

 2. Run `download_videos.py` to preprocess videos saved locally:

    ```